coherentsolutionsinc/anywhere-configuration/README.md

 ### How it works?

 The **CoherentSolutions.Extensions.Configuration.AnyWhere** consists from two parts - configuration engine and configuration adapters.
-Engine dynamically locates and loads configuration based on the configuration from environment variables.
-Adapter in turn is the interface used to plugin the configuration from different source.

-The engine is installed as nuget package to the application and is initialized using `AddAnyWhereConfiguration` extention method (this is the extension method for `IConfigurationBuilder`):
+**Configuration Engine** is configured once in the application source code as additional configuration source using `AddAnyWhereConfiguration` method.
+After registration configuration engine is responsible for reading required values from environment variables and load of all requested configuration sources.

 ``` csharp
 WebHost.CreateDefaultBuilder(args)